 “Oh God, dear God no…” I paddled towards shore and saw her silhouette moving on her board.

 She laughed, and continued her joy screams internally.

-We continued in our midnight session: party waves, Sloane running Jarred over with her board, until I lost the last 50% of my vision.
+We continued in our midnight session with party waves, until I lost the last 50% of my vision.
 My contact fell out but luckily, I had caught it.
 I suck at putting contacts in normally, so my situation was not ideal.
 I sat on my board, the waves rocking it, and by dim moonlight, attempted to regain my sight.
-It was futile however, and I heard Jarred yell that I was drifting too close to a rock graveyard.
-I flung my contact into the water and for the next five minutes, relied on Sloane and Jarred yelling “WAVE!” which answered my hypothetical question of whether or not blind people can surf… They can’t.
+It was futile however, and I heard Sloane yell that I was drifting too close to a rock graveyard.
+I flung my contact into the water and for the next five minutes, relied on Sloane yelling “WAVE!” which answered my hypothetical question of whether or not blind people can surf… They can’t.

 I paddled back to shore, bummed we didn’t make it to 12 a.m., but relieved to have my glasses.
 My vision was restored, along with a vision of how the new year would look for me.
-I kissed my loved ones with the first seconds of 2018, and knew that this year would be about them, and remembering to thank God for every beautiful soul he has placed so graciously into my life, and to act on the fruits on the spirit in these relationships.
+2018 arrived and I thanked God for every beautiful soul he has placed so graciously into my life.
+I prayed to act on the fruits on the spirit in these relationships.
 This year, I will make the conscious decision to only pursue relationships that also fight for my spiritual and mental growth.
-I am thankful to have surfed in the shadows, and to have no fear, because, “In the shadow of His hand He has concealed Me.”
+I am thankful to have surfed in the shadows, and to have no fear, because “In the shadow of His hand He has concealed Me.”